calhaley/Udacity-Data-Engineering-AWS-Nanodegree/README.md

 # Projects
 ---
 <ins>Cassandra ETL</ins>
-* This project looks at data modelling for a fictitious music startup Sparkify, applying STAR schema to ingest data to simplify queries that answers business questions the product owner may have
+* In this project, we apply Data Modeling with Cassandra and build an ETL pipeline using Python.
+We will build a Data Model around our queries that we want to get answers for.

 <ins>Web Scrapying using Scrapy, MongoDB ETL</ins>
 * In storing semi-structured data, one form to store it in, is in the form of documents.
 MongoDB makes this possible, with a specific collection containing related documents.
 Each document contains fields of data which can be queried.